 Many people make the mistake of thinking bees and European wasps are annoying but not as harmful as flies.
 However, this cannot be further from the truth.
 In fact, bees and wasps can cause just as much contamination as flies and can also be carriers of many pathogens which carry harmful diseases.
 These insects also have a fondness for pastries and fruits, and can sometimes be found concealed in food.
 Dying by being stung in the throat by a bee or wasp is frighteningly common.

 Bee and Wasp Species

-The are hundreds of different varieties of bees, wasps and hornets all over the world.
+The are hundreds of different varieties of bees, wasps, and hornets all over the world.
 In Australia, only a few types are considered to be real pests, not all of which actually sting.

-Certain species such as the honey bee are even considered very beneficial to the ecosystem.
+Certain species such as the honey bee are very beneficial to the ecosystem.
 It is important to gain an understanding of the habits, appearance and life cycle of these insects in order to determine the most appropriate type of bee or wasp control for your situation.

 How to Identify Wasps and Bees

-The front part of European wasps is mostly black with yellow markings, and their backs are mostly yellow with black stripes and dots on the side of the abdomen.
+The front part of European wasps is mainly black with yellow markings, and their backs are mostly yellow with black stripes and dots on the side of the abdomen.
 They tend to nest in cavities, ceilings, walls, trees, compost bins or even in the ground.